boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {: #fig-50 title="Generic Model vs Distributed CE and PE" artwork-align="center"}

 In subsequent sections of this document, the terms CE and PE are used for both single and distributed devices.

-###  Co-Managed CE

-A co-managed CE is orchestrated by both the customer and the provider.
-In this case, the customer and provider usually have control on distinct device configuration perimeters.
-For example, the customer is responsible for the LAN interfaces, while the provider is responsible for the WAN interfaces (including routing/forwarding policies).
-Considering the generic model, a co-managed CE has both PE and CE functions and there is no strict AC connection, although one may consider that the AC stitching logic happens internally within the CE itself.
-The provider manages the AC between the CE and the PE.

 ### Service-aware CE {#sec-service-aware-ce}